-Exception: Enclosures under stairways in accordance with Section 1009.9.3.
+Exception: Enclosures under stairways in accordance with Section 1011.7.

-- 315.3.3 Equipment rooms.
-Combustible material shall not be stored in boiler rooms, mechanical rooms or electrical equipment rooms. - 315.3.4 Attic, under-floor and concealed spaces.
+315.3.3 Equipment rooms.
+Combustible material shall not be stored in boiler rooms, mechanical rooms, electrical equipment rooms or in fire command centers as specified in Section 508.1.5.

+315.3.4 Attic, under-floor and concealed spaces.
 Attic, under-floor and concealed spaces used for storage of combustible materials shall be protected on the storage side as required for 1-hour fire-resistance-rated construction.
-Openings shall be protected by assemblies that are self-closing and are of noncombustible construction or solid wood core not less than $1^3/4$ inches (44.5 mm) in thickness.
+Openings shall be protected by assemblies that are self-closing and are of noncombustible construction or solid wood core not less than 1-3/4 inches (44.5 mm) in thickness.
 Storage shall not be placed on exposed joists.

 - 1. Areas protected by approved automatic sprinkler systems. - 2.
-Group R-3 and Group U occupancies.

-- 315.3.5 Storage arrangements.
-Storage shall be within 20 feet of the two aisles each at least 44 inches wide.
+Group R-3 and Group U occupancies. - [S] 315.3.5 Non high pile storage arrangements.
+Storage that is not high pile storage shall be within 20 feet of the two aisles, each at least 44 inches wide.
 No block pile shall exceed 40 feet by 40 feet unless approved by the fire code official.
 No dead-end aisle shall be longer than 10 times the width.
 All storage in unsprinklered areas shall be within 150 feet (45 720 mm) aisle travel of fire department exterior access openings. - 315.4 Outside storage.
 Outside storage of combustible materials shall not be located within 10 feet (3048 mm) of a lot line.